hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```

     **Notes**:
-    The "name.short" value appears in both the Teams tab app and the Outlook add-in.
+    The "name.short" value appears in both the Teams tab capability and the Outlook add-in.
 Examples:

-    - It is the label under the launch button of the tab app.
+    - It is the label under the launch button of the Teams tab.
     - It is content of the title bar of the add-in's task pane.

-1. If you changed the "name.short" value from its default (which is the name of the project followed by the `${{TEAMSFX_ENV}}` variable), make exactly the same change in all places where the project name appears in the following two files in the root of the Teams project: teamsapp.yml and teamsapp.local.yml.
+1. If you changed the "name.short" value from its default (which is the name of the project followed by the `${{TEAMSFX_ENV}}` variable), make exactly the same change in all places where the project name appears in the following two files in the root of the project: teamsapp.yml and teamsapp.local.yml.
 1. If there is no "authorization.permissions.resourceSpecific" array in the Teams manifest template, copy it from the add-in manifest as a top-level property.
 If there already is one in the Teams template, copy any objects from the array in the add-in manifest to the array in the Teams template.
 The following is an example:

     ```json